wp-plugins/date-and-time-widget/readme.txt

 * Customize the font, font size, text color and background color.

 = About Me =
-I am a full-time front-end Web Developer.
-I build WordPress plugins and run the [Book Wookie](http://bookwookie.ca) blog in my free time.
+* I’m a front-end web developer with a fondness for WordPress.
+I blog about web development at [donnapeplinskie.com](http://donnapeplinskie.com/).

+* I’m a developer advocate for [Rise Vision](http://risevision.com/).

+* I’m author of the [WordPress Book Review Plugin](http://wordpress.org/plugins/book-review/) and [WordPress Date and Time Widget](http://wordpress.org/plugins/date-and-time-widget/).

+* I’m founder and contributor of the [Book Wookie](http://bookwookie.ca) book blog.

 == Installation ==